mufid0/Applied-Data-Science/Project/README.md

 Upcoming additions will include:

-* Predictive modeling on different domains
 * Advanced machine learning techniques
+* Cross-validation and hyperparameter tuning
 * Real-world business case studies
-* End-to-end deployable solutions
+* End-to-end deployable ML solutions

 ---

 ## 🧠 Goal

-The goal of this section is to demonstrate **practical data science capabilities**, focusing on clarity, structure, and real-world impact rather than isolated techniques.
+The goal of this repository is to demonstrate **practical data science capabilities**, focusing on clarity, structured problem-solving, and real-world impact.

 ---